getodk/docs/cygwin.rst

 Install Cygwin
 -------------------------------

 Cygwin is a Windows implementation of many GNU/Linux commands usable from \*NIX command prompt.
-Download `cygwin <https://www.cygwin.com/install.html/>`_.
-Once you download the setup file, refer to this `for instructions <https://www.davidbaumgold.com/tutorials/set-up-python-windows/>`_.
+Download `Cygwin <https://www.cygwin.com/install.html/>`_.
+Once you download the setup file, refer to these `instructions <https://www.davidbaumgold.com/tutorials/set-up-python-windows/>`_.
 Make sure to select a mirror site near you to save on download time.
 The entire list is available on the `cygwin website <https://cygwin.com/mirrors.html/>`_.You will need to install three software packages: openssh, git, and curl.

 Set a symbolic link to the executable python location by using: